panva/node-oidc-provider/docs/README.md

 [RFC7636](https://www.rfc-editor.org/rfc/rfc7636.html) - Proof Key for Code Exchange (PKCE)

-`PKCE` configuration such as policy check on the required use of `PKCE`.
+Specifies the PKCE configuration, such as a policy check on the required use of PKCE.